kessler/websql-sugar/README.md

 ### Why?

-1. who designs a properties that throws exceptions? printing objects is like walking in a mine field.
+1. who designs properties that throws exceptions? printing objects is like walking in a mine field and that is exactly what happens in a websql query result!

-2. the callbacks are not node.js style :(
+2. the callbacks are not in node.js convention :(